libvips/libvips/doc/multipage-and-animated-images.md

 page or a range of pages.

 This all assumes that every page (or frame) has the same dimensions.
-If they don't (this can commonly happen with PDF andf TIFF), you have to read pages one by one.
+If they don't (this can commonly happen with PDF and TIFF), you have to read pages one by one.

 # Writing multipage images